 There's nice views of the Grand Union Canal, the Great Ouse river and the countryside of Bedfordshire, Buckinghamshire and Northamptonshire.

-You'll also enjoy long woodland sections through Rushmere Country Park and Aspley Woods near Woburn Sands.
+You'll also enjoy long woodland sections through Rushmere Country Park, Aspley Woods and Bow Brickhill Woods near Woburn Sands.
 There's good wildlife opportunities here with Muntjac Deer and Fallow Deer to look out for.

 Milton Keynes Boundary Walk Ordnance Survey Map - view and print off detailed OS map